|

 SELECT COUNT(*) FROM ProgrammeFrame

 Using COUNT(*) like this is a very good way of ensuring that a query is sensible before getting data returned by running it, and users are strongly encouraged to use this method to develop and debug SQL queries before running them on the full WSA.
 The performance overhead involved in this two-query process is not as high as it might seem, since, depending on how heavily the database is being used, some of the data from the COUNT(*) query will still be in cache when the query is run a second time to extract the desired attributes.
 Users should note that COUNT should be replaced by COUNT_BIG if there is likely to be more than 2x109 records to be counted: this circumvents an SQL Server bug.
-3.1.3 TOPAn interesting function specific to SQL Server’s SQL dialect is TOP, which is illustrated as follows.
-The query
+3.1.3 TOPAn interesting function specific to SQL Server’s SQL dialect is TOP,

 SELECT TOP 10 mjdObs FROM Multiframe